refresh-bio/SPLASH/README.md

 ## Inputs
 There is a lot of parameters allowing to customize the pipeline.
 They can be grouped into several categories.
-The parameters will be displayed when running nomad without parameters (or with `--help`).
+The parameters will be displayed when running splash without parameters (or with `--help`).

 ### Input reads parameters:
 * `--input_file` &mdash;